batyann/libfoxenflac/README.md

-This fork is meant to improve the CPU usage and lower the memory requirements for embedded systems such as the target it's currently running on, an ARM Cortex M4 clocked @96MHz with only 192kB of RAM.
+This fork is meant to improve the CPU usage and lower the memory requirements for embedded systems such as the target it's currently running on, an ARM Cortex M4 clocked @64MHz with only 192kB of RAM.
 The changes made to achieve this goal assume the input files are 48kHz max, 16bps max, 2 channels max.
-The memory needed for the internal buffer had been reduced from ~36.5kB to ~18.5kB mainly by changing `blkbuf` from `int32_t` to `int16_t`
+The memory needed for the internal buffer has been reduced from ~36.5kB to ~18.5kB mainly by changing `blkbuf` from 2 to 1 buffer.

 ## Features